Bijay555/innomatics-Apr21-internship/README.md

 + Complete Data science cycle on Random Dataset

 ### Project
-Building End to End Music Recommender System and Deployed in Heroku
++ Building End to End Music Recommender System and Deployed in Heroku
++ The model is built and tested with popularity recommendation, colaborative filtering and content based filtering.